 Can you cut my own granite?
 We are frequently asked if we are willing and able to cut stone which is the customer’s own property.
 This request comes for various reasons, and I guess our response varies a bit with the circumstances.
-But, as a general rule, the answer is no, and for two reasons:
+But, as a general rule, the answer is a strong No, and for two reasons:

 1) Our business model is one of selling stone, not simply the service of cutting or polishing the stone.
 Where the motivation for using second-hand stone is its bargain basement price, it is very hard to marry that price motivation with the costly skills and labour involved in making and installing granite worktops.